network-for-good/nfg_ui/README.md

 gem 'nfg_ui', git: 'https://github.com/network-for-good/nfg_ui'
 ```

-The result of 4 years of study, practice, implementation, planning, drafting and sweat.
-NFG UX & UI team (J&K) are excited to bring you... the *Network For Good design system* gem or: `nfg_ui` gem.
+The ongoing work resulting from 4+ years of study, practice, implementation, planning, drafting and sweat for how to create, manage, and maintain a robust design system framework. _NFG UX & UI team_ (J&K) are excited to bring you... the *Network For Good design system* gem or: `nfg_ui` gem.
 This bad boy is an all encompassing one-stop shop for everything front-end for Network for Good products.

 With this gem, you can stand up a brand new rails app and it will seamlessly, from day 1, look, feel and be a Network for Good product. *Huzzah*